Dieudonn\'e theory via classifying stacks and prismatic $F$-gauges: Crystalline Dieudonn e theory and classifying stacks

 \begin{lemma} Let $G$ be unipotent.
 The map $C^{\mathrm{uni}}$ is injective. \end{lemma}{}

-\begin{proof} By \cref{mainconst1}, we have the following commutative diagram where the bottom row is exact: {} Therefore, to prove the injectivity of $C^{\mathrm{uni}},$ it suffices to show that $H^1(BG, \varinjlim_{V}W)= \mathrm{Hom}(G, \varinjlim_{V}W)=0.$ But this follows because $W$ is $V$-torsion free, and $G$, being finite and unipotent, is killed by a power of $V.$ \end{proof}{}
+\begin{proof} By \cref{mainconst1}, we have the following commutative diagram where the bottom row is exact: {} Therefore, to prove the injectivity of $C^{\mathrm{uni}},$ it suffices to show that $H^1(BG, \varinjlim_{V}W)= \mathrm{Hom}(G, \varinjlim_{V}W)=0.$ But this follows because $W$ is $V$-torsion free, and $G$, being finite and unipotent, is killed by a power of the Verschiebung operator $V$ by \cite[Thm. (v)~p.~38]{dem}. \end{proof}{}

 \begin{proposition} Let $G$ be a finite commutative $p$-power rank group scheme over $k.$ We have a canonical isomorphism $\sigma^*M(G) \simeq H^2_{\mathrm{crys}}(BG).$ \end{proposition}{}